crokobit/hugo_blog/content/sql_related.md

     - some rails way example.
     - need to update value if related value is change. save in RAM.
   - Analyse table

+4. benchmark SOP
+  - Need to set up a SOP as a base of tunning db.
+  - Need to run the test case several times until its performance is stable.
+(Because Mysql have cache system)

+5. c.f.
+  - High Performance Mysql 3rd